IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 #### Prohibition of discrimination
 Article 26 of the ICCPR requires that a State's laws "prohibit any discrimination and guarantee to all persons equal and effective protection against discrimination".[^56] States are required to protect men from discrimination "in any field regulated and protected by public authorities",[^57] and by "public authorities, by the community, or by private persons or bodies".[^58]

+> ...**the elimination of discrimination is fundamental to the enjoyment of economic, social and cultural rights on a basis of equality**.[^63]

 States must protect men from discrimination equally with women, and that protection must be effective.
 A State's mechanisms to prevent discrimination must be applied equally for men and women.
 Protection mechanisms intended to address all gender discrimination, such as gender-analysis and gender-budgeting are often considered to be primarily for women, but they must work equally as well for men.
 For example, New Zealand's gender-budgeting trial was inadequate because only assessed it effectiveness for women and girls.